elBukkit/MagicPlugin/Magic/MIGRATION.md

  - The `base` class now defines mana as coming specifically from `subclass`.
 If you have a setup with mana shared between classes and inheriting from `base`, you may need to adjust the `storage` section to get mana properties from `class`.

+ - All permission nodes changed to lowercase (magic.)
+GMs don't seem to care, but let me know if this causes trouble for you!

 # 9.4